GuideUpdated March 26, 2026

 Does the tool retain your session data?

 A BAA is not enough if your client's words sit on a server somewhere.
-Ask whether data is processed in-memory and discarded, or whether it is stored.
+Ask whether data is processed for the request and not retained in our main database afterward, or whether it is stored.
 "We encrypt it" is not the same as "we do not store it."

 Can you verify the architecture, not just the policy?